haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 The `inlinecss` directive tells Magento which files to apply as inline styles on the email template.

-For example, let's say an email is being sent from a store configured with the Magento Luma theme.
+例如， let's say an email is being sent from a store configured with the Magento Luma theme.
 The `inlinecss` directive first looks for a `email-inline.less` file in `<Magento_Luma_theme_dir>/web/css/email-inline.less`.
 However because that file doesn't exist, it will fall back to the `<Magento_Blank_theme_dir>/web/css/email-inline.less` file.
 The contents of that file will then be compiled and its contents are applied as inline styles to the email template.

 Refer to the <a href="https://github.com/jjriv/emogrifier#supported-css-selectors" target="_blank">Emogrifier README</a> to see what CSS selectors are supported.